ivanbueno-jcc/pdf-remediation/README.md

 - Java runtime is required for veraPDF validation (used by the JAR in `lib/`).
 - PDFix SDK (`pdfix-sdk`) provides remediation and license operations.
 - `parallelbar` is used for multiprocessing progress and job dispatch.
+- Callas pdfToolbox runs in Docker for `FontFix` font remediation.

 ### External tools and assets
 - `lib/greenfield-apps-1.27.0-SNAPSHOT.jar`: veraPDF validation tool invoked by